Last Updated: 18/12/2025

-What is Feline asthma?
+What is feline asthma?

 Feline or cat asthma is chronic inflammation of the airways.
 It is very similar to asthma in humans and believed to also be caused by inhaled allergens that then stimulate the cat's immune system.